railsbridge-boston/railsbridge-boston/views/ruby_from_scratch.markdown

 ### You're Done!
 Congratulations, you're done with the Friday tutorial.
-We'll see you at 9:30am tomorrow at Harvard Law school.
+We'll see you at 9:30am tomorrow at Harvard Law School.
 Please bring the same laptop you used tonight.

 If you have any questions, comments, or feedback on tonight's material, don't hesitate to let a staff member know.
 We